lucaswerkmeister/graaleneyj/README.md

 Evaluating JSON *objects* doesn’t really work yet.
 (Also, the path to the eneyj data – to resolve e. g. a reference to `Z1` – is currently hard-coded.)

+## High-level overview

+[Truffle][] is an API for building language interpreters.
+A parser creates an Abstract Syntax Tree (AST) consisting of tree nodes;
+those tree nodes can then be evaluated into runtime values.

+Broadly speaking, GraalEneyj is split into two kinds of classes: classes representing tree nodes, and classes representing runtime values.
+The parser ([`ZCanonicalJsonParser`][]) creates tree nodes from JSON input;
+the tree nodes can then be evaluated into runtime values.
+For example, a [`ZListLiteralNode`][] tree node is evaluated by evaluating its child nodes, then collecting them into a [`ZList`][] runtime value (a linked list ending with the `ZList.NIL` singleton).
+Note that not all runtime values are instances of our custom classes: for example, we map strings (`Z6`) and booleans (`Z54`, `Z55`) to the corresponding Java types.

+GraalVM, then, is a special version of the Java Virtual Machine (JVM) which knows how to compile language implementations written in Truffle into high-performance native code.
+It can also compile and optimize code between language implementations: given Truffle implementations of JavaScript and Python, for example, it should be possible to call JavaScript and Python implementations of Z-functions with little to no performance cost.

 ## Attribution

 This is loosely based on [SimpleLanguage][], especially the `pom.xml` files.